SunnyViewTech/docs/my-website/docs/Dollars-VIVA/roomsetup.md

 ![](../img/03.png)

-For the 3.0, the corner opposite the side with the green light should be facing the desired orientation.
+For the VIVE Tracker 3.0, the corner opposite the side with the green light should be facing the desired orientation.

 ![](../img/Fh8_CGkjtgeLAi78SJW600jm1E90.png)